top of page

 2. The publication of a draft of the human proteome from the analysis of thousands of shotgun proteomics datasets collected from different tissues.

-The sudden surge of large-scale datasets raised an alarm among some experts in the proteomics community.
+But the sudden surge of large-scale datasets raised an alarm among some experts in the proteomics community: false positive identifications were bound to accumulate due to the high-throughput nature of MS-proteomics and the impracticality of verifying PSM assignments by hand.

-The tipping point were the two human proteome drafts mentioned above.
-A reanalysis of the data in these two publications revealed weaknesses in the target-decoy strategy (TDS) implemented for false discovery rate (FDR) estimation, primarily at the protein level.
+Truly said, a reanalysis of the data from the two human proteome drafts revealed weaknesses in the target-decoy strategy (TDS) implemented to control the false discovery rate (FDR) at the protein level.

 But science is, in most cases, self-corrective.